 Section §2718 – Visit the Pennsylvania General Assembly, the official website of the Pennsylvania Legislature for the full statutory language of the assault statute, which includes the other assault offenses such as simple assault and aggravated assault.

 Being charged with any kind of criminal offense –large or small— can be very scary.
 Having an experienced criminal defense attorney can help ease some of those fears.
-Talk to one of our attorneys about assault charges and get a better understanding of your rights.
+Talk to our attorneys about assault charges and get a better understanding of your rights.